M0rdhau/ICA_0005/README.md

 # ICA_0005

-Database Basics course, written for MySQL using MySQL workbench.
+Database Basics course, written for MySQL powered by MySQL workbench.

 ## Assignment 2
 ERM for one of the models from the second assignment, as png